AOT-Technologies/forms-flow-ai-web-components/README.md

 Authenticated Forms (External)

 AuthenticationType ‘external’ means the parent application(parent applications means the application where the webcomponent is used) is not using keycloak for authentication.
 Here the formsflow application will provide a secret to create a jwt token.
 This token should contain preffered_username and email encoded within it.
 The webcomponent will accept the following parameters.
+In case of multitenancy you have to add tenant key with token alone with email and preffered_username.

 	<formsflow-wc
 	configFile